 Wednesday: A Visit to MacMurray Ranch, Wine Blending, Cooking Class and Lunch

 Today we'll meet at Hollowood actor Fred MacMurray's Healdsburg 19th-century ranch, which he used for decades as a retreat from Hollywood.
 Never open to the public, we'll begin with a wine education program that shows how art and science merge in the production of a blend—requiring a winemaker's skill as well as creativity.
 Both fun and insightful, we'll work in groups to compete for Best Wine of the Day!
 This activity is followed by a cooking class with the well-known Sonoma chef, Tom Schmidt.
 He is the long-time executive chef from the acclaimed restaurant John Ash and Company.
 The cooking class will be "barbecue seven different ways," followed by lunch served in an indescribable setting.
 We will be joined at lunch by Fred MacMurray's daughter, Kate, if she is available.
 The rest of your afternoon and evening is free.
 For those wishing to explore the historic town of Healdsburg, we will provide maps and a restaurant guide.

-Thursday: Cooking Class and Lunch at Regusci Winery, Afternoon Visit to Staglin Winery.
+Thursday: Cooking Class and Lunch at Joseph Phelps Winery, Afternoon Visit to David Arthur Winery.

 Friday: Cooking Class and Lunch at Cakebread Cellars, Graduation Dinner at Vineyard 29.

 Saturday: Napa to Home

 After last-minute morning adventures, those with flights depart for the airport, or you may choose to stay on to enjoy the many other activities available in the Bay Area.
 Each year we do a new program, and we hope you'll come back to see us again.